slingr-stack/endicia-package/README.md

 #### Endicia API

+The API you want to use, either the Endicia SOAP API or the Stamps.com/Endicia REST API.
+This parameter selects which of the two API methods will be used for requests.

 **Name**: `endiciaApi`
 **Type**: buttonsGroup
 **Mandatory**: true

 #### Endicia Label Server API URL (SOAP)

+The URL for the Endicia SOAP API, where requests will be made if you select the "Endicia Label Server API (SOAP)" method.

 **Name**: `SOAP_API_BASE_URL`
 **Type**: buttonsGroup